 How much maintenance is required?

-Maintenance varies by system type.
-Automated irrigation systems can reduce manual effort.
+Maintenance depends on the system type.
+Automated systems can reduce manual effort.

 Conclusion

-Living walls represent an innovative approach to integrating nature into built environments.
-By combining vertical garden design, smart irrigation systems, and sustainable architecture principles, they address urban density challenges while enhancing visual and environmental quality.
+Living walls represent an innovative way to integrate nature into urban environments.
+By combining vertical gardening, smart irrigation, and sustainable design, they address environmental and spatial challenges.

-Understanding plant selection, system components, and maintenance requirements enables informed planning.
-As cities continue prioritizing green infrastructure, living walls remain a practical and environmentally responsible design solution.
+Understanding system components, plant selection, and maintenance requirements enables better planning and implementation.
+As cities continue to prioritize green infrastructure, living walls remain a practical and sustainable solution.